EnesKeremAYDIN/steam-hour-boosting/README.md

 # Steam Hour Boosting Bot

-A Node.js bot to boost play hours on specified Steam games.
+Node.js bot to boost play hours on specified Steam games.
 This tool allows users to accumulate hours on their Steam profile or in specific games by simulating playtime.

 ## Features